Author : Roshni Nepal

 Intestinal hookworm disease in humans is caused by Ancylostoma duodenale, Necator americanus.
 They are also called as Soil- Transmitted Helmiths (STH).
 Hookworm eggs are passed in the feces of an infected person.
 Hookworm infection is mainly acquired by walking barefoot on contaminated soil.
 Filariform (L3) larvae are the infective form.
 On contact with the human host, typically bare feet, the larvae penetrate the skin.

 Habitat and geographical distribution

-The standard method for diagnosing the presence of whipworm is by microscopically identifying whipworm eggs in a stool sample.
+The standard method for diagnosing the presence of hookworm is by identifying hookworm eggs in a stool sample using a microscope.
 Because eggs may be difficult to find in light infections, a concentration procedure is used.

 Treatment, prevention and control